 JOSEF ALBERS "INTAGLIO DUO E" PRINT, 1959

-Josef Albers (1888-1976) is an important figure affiliated with numerous movements that have defined visual culture in the 20th century.
+Josef Albers (1888-1976) is remarkably affiliated with, or an active participant within numerous movements that have defined visual culture in the 20th century.

 Printed at Yale University